Kierstin said "I Do" over eight years ago in front of her local judge. It was actually pretty romantic.

 - You're in college or about to buy a house (two really expensive things!)

-- You don't want to put your friends through the financial/time suck of being in your bridal party.
+- You don't want to put your friends through the financial/time suck of being in your wedding party.

 - You hate the idea of planning a wedding and would just rather head to the courthouse.

 - Your dream wedding is so far out of reach, it just isn't even worth it.